 Horses that have never been vaccinated will need two doses of the vaccination initially, and then boosters at least annually.
 It takes at least two weeks to build up enough antibodies to protect the horse and the vaccine will not protect the horse if given after the horse is infected.
 Horse owners should check with their veterinarian to ensure their horse’s vaccines are current.

-How to Limit Exposure to Mosquitoes
+Limiting Exposure to Mosquitoes

 Besides vaccination, other steps to limit a horse’s exposure to mosquitoes during warm weather include:

 - Removing items from surrounding property that could collect stagnant water such as old tires, tin cans, plastic containers.

 - Keeping rain gutters clean and draining properly.

 - Cleaning and chlorinating swimming pools, outdoor saunas and hot tubs, and drain water from pool covers.

 - Turning wading pools and wheelbarrows upside down when not in use.